Before Gynecomastia Surgery

 - Alcohol – Avoid alcoholic beverages at least 1 week prior to surgery.

-- Blood thinners - Stop taking all aspirin-containing products, medications which contain blood thinners (Ibuprofen, Motrin, Advil, etc.), vitamin E, and herbal supplements including: St. John's Wort, green tea, Ginkgo, and garlic supplements - 10 days prior to surgery.
+- Blood thinners – Stop taking all aspirin-containing products, Ibuprofen, medications which contain blood thinners, Fish Oil and Vitamin E 10 days prior to surgery.

 - Medications – Let Dr. Cruise know of all medications and supplements you are taking on a regular basis.
 You should start taking 1 multivitamin per day approximately 2 weeks before gynecomastia surgery.

 - Illness – If you get sick or have an active infection, please contact our office prior your gynecomastia surgery.